 Health: We were happy to read in print what we believed to be true: Nick Kristoff noted that access to healthcare was the biggest disruption of addressing the trend of better mortality rates. (source).
 There is an absolute health crisis in East Africa, rather than scream to deaf ears that 1 out of 8 kids is dying before their fifth birthday as has been the case for years, we are providing a solution.

 The problem in our region was, in 2006-7, kids were going to East Africa’s 2nd largest public hospital where beds were at a 150+% occupancy.
 With dire congestion choices were being made; the priority was to give the caregiver of the family preferred treatment.
 Kids came in last.
 We found Mothers were stopping taking children to the hospital (“Why, after three days we go home with our child untreated?”).

 We knew to make an impact we had to get the child through the hospital doors and be the priority.
 With no public children’s hospital for an area of over 250-million we knew a major problem.

 The outcome – We built a public kids teaching hospital.
 Now thousands of kids getting quality healthcare, mothers traveling from all over Kenya knowing that their child will be seen and treated in a timely and respectful matter.
-Today, on average 3,000 kids per month, are being treated in our child-only public hospital per day — that is 318 x 365-days = 116,070 per year.
+Today, on average 318 kids are being treated in our child-only public hospital per day — that is 318 x 365-days = 116,070 per year.
 The first time in history this has happened in East & Central Africa.
 Are child mortality rates changing for the better?
 Yes!